wavybaby5280/js-genai_wavy/README.md

 ----------------------

-The Google Gen AI JavaScript SDK is an **experimental SDK** designed for JavaScript developers to build applications powered by Gemini.
+The Google Gen AI JavaScript SDK is an **experimental SDK** designed for TypeScript and JavaScript developers to build applications powered by Gemini.
 The SDK supports both the [Gemini Developer API](https://ai.google.dev/gemini-api/docs) and [Vertex AI](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/overview).